incrementum/vscode-extension-scala-mill/README.md

 ## How it works

+Scala compiles to JavaScript when using [scala.js](https://www.scala-js.org/) and since vscode extension can also be written in JavaScript, writing a vscode extension in scala becomes an exercise of integrating our scala code with the vscode api and all the other npm modules we would like to use.
+Fortunately, [mill-scalablyTyped](https://github.com/lolgab/mill-scalablytyped) automates the creation of scala facades for all the npm modules we specify, including the ones for the vscode api itself and all the others we want to use.
+Finally, [mill-bundler](https://github.com/nafg/mill-bundler) packages all the artifacts.
+Find below more detailed descriptions of what role the various files play.
+Most of which you will be familiar with, if you have gone through Microsoft's basic tutorial ["vscode | Your First Extension"](https://code.visualstudio.com/api/get-started/your-first-extension).

 **[npm, typescript, vscode api]** The integration with vscode's extension api relies on the [npm](https://www.npmjs.com/) package manager and the subsequent installation of the [typescript](https://www.typescriptlang.org/) and [vscode](https://code.visualstudio.com/api) modules.

 > If the ```./node_modules``` directory does not yet exist, the build will perform ```npm install``` to install the `typescript` and `vscode` modules as specified in the ```./package.json``` file.